Incetro/DAO/README.md

 category.positions = [position]

-/// Add model to your database try dao.create(category)
+/// Add model to your database (positions and additives will be added automatically) try dao.create(category)
 ```
 #### Read